What benefit do the over the counter snoring aids offer?

 5. Weight gain

 Increasing weight, especially in the face – neck – and belly increases snoring.
 Diet and exercise regimens that result in weight loss will typically reduce snoring.
-Positional therapy such as the Medcline pillow system also help elevate the head higher than the belly and pulls the belly fat away from the diaphragm, which tends to reduce snoring.
+Positional therapy such as the Medcline pillow system also helps elevate the head higher than the belly and pulls the belly fat away from the diaphragm, which tends to reduce snoring.

 If you have a snoring issue, examining these 5 areas, and utilizing a combination of these techniques may improve your sleep quality and the sleep quality of your bed partner.